Baltic Sea and moody photography

 After all we had one evening and one morning (the morning of our departure) with decent light.
 That was fortunately enough to take a keeper of this beautiful location.

-The other spare time, we spend in Warnemünde, where we concentrated on shooting in the beautiful streets and the harbour with it's lighthouses.
+The other spare time, we spend in Warnemünde, where we concentrated on shooting in the beautiful streets and the harbor with it's lighthouses.

 It wasn't the relaxing and immersive shooting experience that I hoped for but in the end it was quality time with an old friend and I've been to one of the great photography locations that we have in Germany.
 Is it worth the visit?
 I would say Yes, but for me it's not worth visiting it again.
 I would rather visit the north sea again or go to Rügen with it's even bigger coastlines and more traditional looking houses and architecture.